Ryan-Mark Parsons: 2019–2020: The Apprentice and the Daily Star

 Various pictures surfaced of Parsons in December 2019, including at McDonald's in one of their London restaurants eating with a knife and fork.
-The story was subsequently reported by a large number of online newspapers and quickly became viral; popular US-based celebrity podcast Who?
-Weekly addressed the story in the episode: 'British reality star Ryan-Mark Parsons (he likes McDonald's)'.
+The story was subsequently reported by a number of online newspapers and became viral.
+US-based celebrity podcast, Who?
+Weekly, addressed the story in the episode: 'British reality star Ryan-Mark Parsons (he likes McDonald's)'.

 On 23 January 2020, Parsons featured as a panellist in a Good Morning Britain debate over whether Australia should 'sell koala fur' to fund bushfire aid.
-Parsons made the argument that dead koala fur could be sold "to raise money for the injured animals in the rescue centres".
-This was criticised by animal rights activist, Wendy Turner Webster, who called his idea "grotesque", alongside presenter Susanna Reid labelling the suggestion as "sick".
+Parsons made the argument that dead koala fur could be sold "to raise money for the injured animals in the rescue centres."
+This was criticised by animal rights activist, Wendy Turner Webster, who called his idea "grotesque", alongside presenter Susanna Reid labelling the suggestion as "sick."
 He was met with widespread public and media backlash from UK, Australian and New Zealand press, denouncing Parsons for his views.

 At the start of September 2020, it was announced Parsons would join the Daily Star as a weekly columnist.
-The newspaper described him as "The Apprentice 2019's stand-out star" and "Often controversial, Parsons will bring his no-holds-barred opinions to Daily Star Online, talking about the biggest events in television".
-Parsons commented on the appointment, "As millions of people know from watching me on The Apprentice, I don't hold back and I'm super excited to be sharing my no-nonsense views with all of the readers.
-Sassy.
-Opinionated.
-Classic Ryan-Mark".
+The newspaper described him: "Often controversial, Parsons will bring his no-holds-barred opinions to Daily Star Online, talking about the biggest events in television."

-Since filming The Apprentice, Parsons featured on London Live in November 2019, speaking about his time on the show.
-He made several radio appearances in 2019, including Talkradio with Julia Hartley-Brewer, BBC Radio 5 Live: Wake Up to Money, and BBC Asian Network.
-In 2020, he appeared in several interviews on Hits Radio with Wes Butters and Fubar Radio with Bobby Norris.
+Parsons made several radio appearances in 2019, including TalkRadio with Julia Hartley-Brewer, BBC Radio 5 Live: Wake Up to Money, and BBC Asian Network.